fossasia/eventyay-tickets/doc/administrator/commands.rst

 This command will move a given event (with the ``--event <event_slug>`` parameter) event.
-By default, the event start date will be set to the current day, but youc can configure any date using the ``--date 2021-12-26`` argument.
+By default, the event start date will be set to the current day, but you can configure any date using the ``--date 2021-12-26`` argument.

 Data moved includes event start and end dates and the dates of all talks, both current and historical.
 No new schedule versions will need to be created.